Twist families of L-space knots, their genera, and Seifert surgeries: Introduction

+When the linking number is $0$, Theorem~\ref{link=0tightfiber} constrains the contact structures supported by the fibered knots and their mirrors in the twist family.
+The next theorem follows from this together with the fact that an L-space knot or its mirror is a fibered knot supporting the tight contact structure on $S^3$ \cite[Corollary~1.4 and Proposition~2.1]{Hed_positive}.

 \begin{theorem} Let $\{ K_n \}$ be a twist family of knots obtained by twisting $K$ along $c$.
-If $\lk(K,c) = 0$, then there are at most three L-space knots in the family.
+If $\lk(K,c) = 0$, then $K_n$ is an L-space knot for at most three integers $n$.
 Furthermore, if $K_m$ and $K_n$ are L-space knots, then $|m - n| \le 2$. \end{theorem}

-On the other hand, for each integer $\ell > 1$ there are infinitely many twist families $\{ K_n \}$ each of which contains infinitely many L-space knots with $|\lk(K,c)| = \ell$; see \cite[Theorem~1.8]{Mote} or Subsection~\ref{twisted torus knots}.
-As a direct consequence of Theorem~\ref{genera_twist}, we have:
+In Theorem~\ref{link=0} we actually expect that there are at most two such integers $m, n$ with $|m -n| \le 1$.
+In contrast, for each integer $\omega > 1$ there are infinitely many twist families $\{ K_n \}$ each of which contains infinitely many L-space knots with $|\lk(K,c)| = \omega$; see \cite[Theorem~1.8]{Mote} and Subsection~\ref{twisted torus knots}.